COMCIFS/comcifs.github.io/cif-json.md

 ## The JSON representation of CIF information

-In the following, *name* refers to a JSON name and *value* to a JSON value.
-A JSON *object* is a collection of `name:value` pairs.
+In the following, *name* refers to a JSON name, which is double-quoted. *Value* refers to a JSON value, which may be a quoted string or one of the JSON values `false` or `null`. *Item* refers to a JSON name:value pair. *Object* refers to a JSON  object, a comma-separated collection of items, starting with `{` and ending with `}`. *Array* refers to a JSON array, a comma-separated collection of values, starting with `[` and ending with `]`.
 CIF-related datastructures are described in the introduction.

-CIF information is represented in JSON as follows:

-1. A CIF datafile is represented as a single JSON object
+### Encoding and characterset requirements

 1. The JSON file must conform to the i-JSON standard [RFC7493](https://tools.ietf.org/html/rfc7493)
+1. All names used for CIF data block headers, CIF data names, and CIF save block headers must be represented in CIF-JSON in Unicode case-normal form (also referred to as “lower-case” below), and otherwise conform to the characterset restrictions of the CIF2 syntax.

+### The CIF-JSON object

+1. A CIF data file (a collection of CIF data blocks) is represented as a single JSON object (the *top-level object*).
+1. The top-level object contains a single JSON item, which must be named `CIF-JSON`.
+The value of this item is a JSON object, referred to below as the *CIF-JSON object*.
-1. A CIF datablock is represented by a JSON object within the top-level object.
-This object is referred to here as the *JSON datablock object*.
-The name of this object must be in Unicode case-normal form (which means lower-case for Western scripts), and conform to the characterset restrictions of the CIF2 syntax for datablock names.
+1. A CIF data block is represented by an item within the CIF-JSON object.
+This item is referred to here as the *JSON datablock item*.
+As noted above, the name of this item must be in case-normal form and conform to the characterset restrictions of the CIF2 syntax for data block headers.
+1. The CIF-JSON object may contain multiple JSON datablock items.
-1. A CIF dataname is a name in the JSON datablock object.
-The JSON name is the CIF dataname, including the underscore.
+1. A CIF data item is an item in a JSON datablock object (*JSON data item*).
+The item name is the CIF data name, including the underscore, in case-normal form.
-1. The value attached to the JSON name is a JSON list (referred to as the "JSON list datavalue" below).
+1. The value of the JSON data item is a JSON array (referred to as the "JSON array data value" below).
-1. The JSON list datavalue contains the one or more CIF datavalues associated with the CIF dataname.
+1. The JSON array data value contains the one or more CIF data values associated with the CIF data name.
-1. Entries at the same position in JSON list datavalues correspond to one another if the datanames belong to the same category.
+1. Entries at the same position in JSON array data values correspond to one another if the data names belong to the same category.
+In other words, such entries would belong to the same row if these data items were tabulated.
-1. CIF datavalues are represented within JSON list datavalues as follows:
+1. CIF data values are represented within JSON array data values as follows:
    1. CIF string values are represented as JSON string values
    1. CIF number values are represented as JSON string values formatted according to the `<Numeric>` production in International Tables for Crystallography, Volume G, Section 2.2.7.3 paragraph 57.
     3. The special CIF value `.` (null) is represented as JSON `false`.
     4. The special CIF value `?` (unknown) is represented as JSON `null`.
     5. (CIF2 only).
-CIF2 list datavalues are represented as JSON lists.
-The datavalues appearing in the list are represented in the same way as non-list datavalues.
+CIF2 list data values are represented as JSON arrays.
+The data values appearing in the array are represented in the same way as non-list data values.
     6. (CIF2 only).
-CIF2 table datavalues are represented as JSON objects.
-The names in the object are the same as the names in the CIF table.
-The values in the CIF table are represented in the same way as other CIF datavalues
+CIF2 table data values are represented as JSON objects.
+The names in the object are the same as the names in the CIF table, including case.
+The values in the CIF table are represented in the same way as other CIF data values

-9. If the CIF data block includes save frames (currently only used in dictionaries), the JSON datablock object must contain the special name `frames`.
-The value of this name is a JSON object.
-Each name in this object is the name of a save frame found in the datablock.
-The value for each of these names is a JSON datablock object, represented as for normal CIF data blocks.
+1. If the CIF data block includes save frames (currently only used in dictionaries), the JSON datablock object must contain the special item named `Frames`.
+The value of this item is a JSON object.
+Each item in this object corresponds to a save frame found in the data block.
+The value for each of these save frame items is a JSON datablock object, represented in the same way as a CIF data block.
-10. An optional object named `Metadata` may be present in the top-level object.
-The object name must begin with a capital 'M' to distinguish it from a normal datablock name.
-The `Metadata` object contains information that is useful for conversion of CIF-JSON objects to other syntaxes (for example, CIF syntax files) and information about the CIF-JSON version.
-The following names are defined for the `Metadata` object:
+10. An optional item named `Metadata` may be present in the CIF-JSON object.
+The item name must begin with a capital 'M' to distinguish it from a normal data block name.
+The `Metadata` item contains information that is useful for conversion of CIF-JSON objects to other syntaxes (for example, CIF syntax files) and information about the CIF-JSON version.
+The following items are defined for the `Metadata` object:
     1. `cif-version`: a JSON string giving the minimum CIF syntax version required to express the contents of the object; currently `1.1` or `2.0` are available
     1. `schema-name`: always `CIF-JSON`
     1. `schema-version`: a JSON string giving the version of the CIF-JSON schema that this JSON object conforms to.
 CIF-JSON